Case study: Hemsley Fraser

 “As we come out of this crisis in 12-18 months' time and people look back and ask 'what saved us in this crisis?'
 Cloud tech is the thing that will come to the fore,” reflects Lynsey.
 “Lots of bigger companies think they have to have on-premise tech stacks and solutions when actually, cloud based technologies enable people to keep working, to stay productive.
 It's a big question for people when things restart, to change these mindsets.”

 How you lead and manage a team through times of uncertainty and crisis are defining moments for any organisation.

 “At the moment our employees are more like family,” says Lynsey.
 “We are coaching them through some tough times.
 Some people have kids at home and they are learning to cope with dual roles of home schooling on top of their day jobs.
 The blurring of work and personal life makes it difficult for people to cope.
 There are also plenty of very real human emotions around fear of the unknown.
 When will we be released?
 Who will get the virus?
 So being able to support staff through this is key and 5app has been instrumental to the way in which Hemsley Fraser have been able to do this.

 No one knows exactly what the world will look like on the other side of this crisis but for the moment we have the tools to enable us to pivot the business, keeping our employees engaged and connected whilst working remotely and our clients supported.”

-If you are experiencing similar challenges with your own business, check out more detail on the 5App Hub learning and communications platform or contact us for a demo.
+If you are experiencing similar challenges with your own business, check out more detail on the 5app learning platform or contact us for a demo.